rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ````
 Now the same workload takes much longer to run.
 You can rerun any number of times.
-Open a new terminal , sudo to the oracle user and query v$session_event to see IO resource wait event.
+Open a new terminal, and query v$session_event to see IO resource wait event.
 ````
-sudo su - oracle
 sqlplus / as SYSDBA
 select se.con_id,event,time_waited from v$session_event se,v$pdbs pdb where event like 'resmgr: %' and pdb.name='OE' and pdb.con_id=se.con_id ;